snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 This example renders a `Card` layout using `Dash Mantine Components` within each cell.
 The layout is defined in the JavaScript function `DMC_Card`.

-Want help writing these custom cell functions?
-See [Using AI to Generate Functions](/functions-as-props#using-ai-to-generate-javascript-functions) for how to describe the logic in plain English or Python and convert it to JavaScript.

 .. exec::docs.dash-ag-grid.cell_renderer_card
     :code: false